Battle of the Alma: Aftermath

 The battle cost the French 1,600 casualties, the British 2,000, the Ottomans 503, and the Russians some 5,000.
 The British took two days to clear the battlefield of their wounded.
 Without any medical supplies, they had to requisition the commissariat carts to remove the wounded from the battlefield.
 As the Russian army had to abandon its wounded on the battlefield, many of the injured limped back to Sevastopol over the course of the next days.
 Some 1600 wounded had to wait several days before they could sail to the Scutari hospital in Constantinople.
 The allied commanders had no idea of the heavy losses on the Russian side.
-The necessity of collecting equipment scattered though the battlefield delayed the pursuit, and the lack of cavalry ruled out any possibility of an immediate chase of the Russians.
+The necessity of collecting equipment scattered through the battlefield delayed the pursuit, and the lack of cavalry ruled out any possibility of an immediate chase of the Russians.

 The French commemorated the battle with the naming of the Pont de l'Alma in Paris.
-The British gave the name Alma to a small settlement in North Otago and to a river in Marlborough (both in New Zealand).
-In the Province of New Brunswick, Canada, The Parish of Alma was created surrounding the Village of Alma in 1856, commemorating the then-recent Battle of Alma.
-Alma, Nova Scotia, Alma, Ontario and Alma, Quebec are named after the battle.
+The British gave the name Alma to a small settlement in North Otago and to a river in Marlborough, both in New Zealand.
+In North America, the parish of Alma was created surrounding the village of Alma, New Brunswick in 1856, commemorating the then-recent Battle of Alma.
+The communities of Alma, Michigan; Alma, Nova Scotia; Alma, Ontario; Alma, Quebec; and Alma, Wisconsin, are named after the battle.